-Ron Alvarez is an IP Investigations / Protection Specialist and licensed private investigator in New York City.
+Ron Alvarez is an IP Investigations and Protection Consultant in New York City.
 He is a former NYPD lieutenant where he investigated robbery, narcotics, internal affairs, and fine art theft cases.
 As an investigator, Ron has coordinated the investigations of international fraud and money laundering cases, as well as IP related investigations and research involving the four pillars of IP: copyright, patents, trademarks and trade secrets.

 Ron is a graduate of the FBI National Academy and earned a B.A. in Government and Public Administration from John Jay College of Criminal Justice in Manhattan.
 He is certified by the Interpol IP Crime Investigators College as a “Transnational and Organized Crime” IP investigator.

 - Investigating Intellectual Property (IP) Theft (July 2017)

 - Conducting Background Field Investigations: Multiple PI’s in Different States on a Tight Deadline (October 2015)

 - Expanding our “Imagination Muscles” (July 2015)

 - Foster Care Investigations: Parental Locates and Diligent Searches (April 2015)

 - The Science of Justice: A Matter of Opinion (February 2015)

 - Extreme Fraud: The 419 Scam (June 2014)